rohitmishra97/Credit-Card-Fraud-Risk-Analysis/README.md

 Fraud detection is a critical focus area for the banking and finance sectors.
 In this Power BI project, we dive into analyzing credit card transactions to uncover fraud patterns, assess risks, and build an interactive dashboard that supports real-time decision-making.

-🚀 Project Highlights
+🚀 # # Project Highlights
-In this project, you’ll learn how to:

 In this project, you’ll learn how to:
 🧹 Data Collection & Cleaning: Prepare transactional data for fraud risk analysis.
 🔎 Exploratory Data Analysis (EDA): Detect fraud trends, patterns, and anomalies.
 📊 Build Interactive Dashboards: Visualize fraud metrics with slicers, filters, and drill-downs.